itchef/regauge/.github/ISSUE_TEMPLATE/docs-bug.md

 ---
-name: "📚 Docs or itchef.github.com/rg-cli issue report"
+name: "📚 Docs or itchef.github.com/regauge issue report"
-about: Report an issue in rg-cli's documentation or website.
+about: Report an issue in regauge's documentation or website.

 ---
 <!-- Hello! ☺️